Generic Name: estazolam (es TA zoe lam)

 Brand Name: Prosom

-Estazolam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen).
-Estazolam affects chemicals in the brain that may be unbalanced and cause sleep problems (insomnia).
+Prosom is a benzodiazepine (ben-zoe-dye-AZE-eh-peen).
+This medicine affects chemicals in the brain that may be unbalanced and cause sleep problems (insomnia).

-Do not use estazolam if you are pregnant.
-This medicine can cause birth defects or life-threatening withdrawal symptoms in a newborn.
+Do not use Prosom if you are pregnant.
+Prosom can cause birth defects or life-threatening withdrawal symptoms in a newborn.

-You should not use estazolam if you are allergic to it, or:
+You should not use Prosom if you are allergic to it, or:

 if you are pregnant; or